DVMProject/dvmhost/docs/TN.1100 - FNE REST API Documentation.md

 - `lastPing`: Last ping timestamp (human-readable format)
 - `pingsReceived`: Total pings received from this peer
 - `missedMetadataUpdates`: Number of missed metadata updates
+- `isConsole`: Whether this peer is classified as a console peer
+- `isSysView`: Whether this peer is classified as a SysView peer
 - `isNeighbor`: Whether this is a neighbor FNE peer
 - `isReplica`: Whether this peer participates in replication